nikitavoloboev/data/focusing/processes.md

 ## Week review (Sunday)
 1. Review Timing.
 Evaluate.
 See what can be improved.
-2. Write summary of what happened.
-3. Adjust Focus board.
+2. Adjust Focus board.
 Make plan for next week.

 ## Month summary in [looking back](../looking-back/looking-back.md) (End of month)
 1. Review Timing.
 Evaluate.
 See what can be improved.